-As you can see, all the fields comes directly from the schema and the form is automatically generated by CubicWeb.
+As you can see, all the fields come directly from the schema and the form is automatically generated by the code from the web cube.

-When all the fields are fulfilled, we just have to validate, and we are redirected on the city page, where we can see its different attributes, and on the left, several possible action; as modify our entity or delete it.
+When all the fields are filled, we just have to validate, and we are redirected on the city page, where we can see its different attributes, and in the box at the top left, several possible actions, such as modify and delete.

 Now we have our first city, we will add its three museums.
 As for the city creation, we have an autogenerated form; but with a little particularity: a field to choose the city to link with our museum.
-This field must be fulfilled to create our entity.
+This field must be filled to create our entity.